-And the donuts certainly keep the business busy.
-Locals and visitors to NoBo region from around the world continue to help keep the Delios family busy at the shop.
+The business is pretty busy, and locals and visitors from around the world continue to help keep the Delios family busy at the shop.

 The Delios siblings, Paul, Stephen, Catherine, Maria, and Peter Jr., start arriving at 2AM to be ready for the day’s first customers, making Kane’s perfect for folks working wee-hour shifts.

 “We’re real happy about all the attention we’ve gotten because it really highlights how we’re doing something unique since there really aren’t many places making artisan donuts anymore,” Paul Delios, one of the owners of the family owned business located on Lincoln Avenue in Saugus.